mstksg/inCode/copy/entries/regexp.md

 `<|>`s, similar to how `[a]` is a "normalized" form of successive `<>`s.

 Ultimately we want to write a `RegExp a -> String -> Maybe a`, which parses a string based on a `RegExp`.
-TO do this, we can simply pattern match and handle the cases.
+To do this, we can pattern match and handle the cases.

 First, the top-level `Alt` case.
 When faced with a list of chains, we can try to parse each one.
 The result is the first success.